styule/api-test/README.md

-# Multi-Agent Blog Generator

-This app uses FastAPI, OpenAI GPT-4o, and simple web forms to generate blog posts using multiple AI agents.
+Repo Title: “Ask Steve: Multi-Agent AI Assistant”

+README Description:
+Ask Steve is a multi-agent AI assistant powered by OpenAI and custom tools.
+It can answer questions, perform calculations, check the weather, summarize files, and generate detailed blog posts or articles on any top

 ## Getting Started